NOR SWITCH

 Adult patients from all six disease indications for infliximab, on stable treatment with the original infliximab preparation and treated for at least 6 months, were eligible.

-Patients from 40 Norwegian study centers were randomized 1:1 to either continue the original preparation or switch to CT-P13 treatment, with an unchanged dosage regime.
+Patients from 40 Norwegian study centers were randomized 1:1 to either continue with the original drug or switch to CT-P13 treatment, with an unchanged dosing regimen.

 The primary endpoint was disease progression during 52 weeks of follow-up.
 482 patients were randomized.
 Disease progression occurred in 53 (26%) patients in the original group and 61 (30%) patients in the CT-P13 group.
-Switching from infliximab original to CT-P13 was thus no worse than continuing treatment with the original preparation.
-The study became a landmark in that it showed the benefit and safety of switching from expensive original drugs to less expensive biosimilars.
+Switching from infliximab original to CT-P13 was therefore non-inferior to continued treatment with the original preparation.
+The study became a landmark in that it demonstrated the benefit and safety of switching from expensive original medicines to less expensive biosimilars.
 The main results were published in The Lancet in 2017.
-A 26-week extension study was published in 2019, showing continued good response and safety of infliximab biopersistent treatment after the switch.
+A 26-week extension study was published in 2019, and showed continued good response and safety with infliximab biosimilar treatment after the switch.